jnoh2/cryosparc-install/README.md

 EOF

 ```
 Copy and paste the following code block to create `cs-master.sh`.
-This script with start and restart the CryoSPARC master instance.
+This script will start and restart the CryoSPARC master instance.
 ```
 cat <<EOF >  cs-master.sh
 #!/bin/bash